thekingofrhodesia/thekingofrhodesia.github.io/poems/rhodesian-endeavor/index.md

 ---
-title: "Oh You Say You Are a Jew"
+title: "Rhodesian Endeavor"
 ---

-# Oh You Say You Are a Jew
+# Rhodesian Endeavor

 Oh you say you are a Jew
 But the thing is I already knew